How to create an appealing grazing table?

 1. Your table or grazing surface

 If your table is too small, your guests won’t be able to easily access the food.
 If your table is too large, your feast will look pitiful.
-You want your grazing table to wow, not look sad.
+You want your grazing table to wow your guest and not look sad.

-2. Table height
+2. Table Height

-You can also stack wheels of cheese to look like a cake, and garnish honeycomb, figs and herbs.
+You can also stack wheels of cheese to look like a cake, and garnish honeycomb, figs, and herbs.